 - Allow no visitors in your home.

-- If you live with others who have no symptoms and were never sick with COVID‑19:
+- If you live with others who do not have COVID‑19, avoid contact with them :

 - If possible, use a bathroom reserved for you alone.
 Otherwise, disinfect after each use.

 - Air out the house and your room often by opening a window, weather permitting.